Total amount of donations to Azerbaijan’s Fund to Support Fight Against Coronavirus announced

 Trend:

-The total amount of donations to Azerbaijan’s Fund to Support Fight Against Coronavirus currently stands at 90.155.635 million manat, Trend reports.
+The total amount of donations to Azerbaijan’s Fund to Support Fight Against Coronavirus currently stands at 91,442,445 manat, Trend reports.

 The Fund to Support Fight Against Coronavirus was established by decree of Azerbaijan's President Ilham Aliyev on March 19.